Why Are Some Grow Lights Purple? 3 Key Reasons Why We Think You Should Avoid Them

 • Blue light affects plant growth, leaf expansion, photomorphogenesis, stomatal opening, photosynthesis, and pigment accumulation.
 That means that blue light is important for vegetative growth.

-Essentially the idea behind purple grow lights, is that you only focus on the most important light frequencies and forget about the rest.
-This is a fine idea in theory, however as researchers and scientists are learning more and more about how plants respond to other light frequencies it is becoming increasingly apparent that whilst red and blue are important, they are not the only frequencies of light that are important for plant health.
+Essentially, the idea behind purple grow lights is to focus only on the most important light frequencies and forget about the rest.
+This is a fine idea in theory; however, as researchers and scientists learn more about how plants respond to other light frequencies, it is becoming increasingly apparent that while red and blue are important, they are not the only frequencies of light important for plant health.
 More on this below.
 Let’s first take a quick history lesson to understand how we got here.

 Why Are Grow Lights Purple?
 A Brief History

-The world’s first LED was red in color and invented over 50 years ago in 1962 by 33 yo General Electric employee Nick Holonyak, Jr.
+The world’s first LED was red in color and invented over 50 years ago in 1962 by General Electric employee Nick Holonyak, Jr.

-By the early 1970s, we had figured out how to make green LEDs, and by combining them with the original red ones meant we were able to make yellow.
-Now, in case you’re casting your mind back to kindergarten paint classes right now and thinking “red + green = yellow” doesn’t sound right, remember that mixing light doesn’t work the same way as mixing paint does.
+By the early 1970s, we had figured out how to make green LEDs, and by combining them with the original red ones, we were able to make yellow.
+Now, in case you’re casting your mind back to kindergarten paint classes and thinking “red + green = yellow” doesn’t sound right, remember that mixing light doesn’t work the same way as mixing paint does.
 See below.

 Philips was the first company to produce LEDs with the Edison screw fitting in 2009, which means that even if you had the oldest LED screw light in the world, it’s not even 15 years old!

-Like most technologies, when they first came out LEDs were pretty lousy in terms of cost and efficiency – but they’ve come a loooong way since, as the chart below illustrates.
+Like most technologies, when they first came out LEDs were pretty lousy in terms of cost and efficiency – but they’ve come a long way since, as the chart below illustrates.

 So how is all this relevant to today’s purple grow lights?
 Glad you asked.
-In the remainder of this article we we will cover the 3 Key Reasons Why We think You Should Avoid Purple Grow Lights
+In the remainder of this article, we will cover the three key reasons why we think you should avoid purple grow lights.

 Early manufacturers of LED grow lights recognized that they could essentially ‘construct’ any light recipe they wanted using specific combinations of LEDs, and given that 1) they didn’t know as much about plant health as we do today, and 2) LEDs were expensive and not that efficient at the time, they opted to leave out all of the 'non-essential' frequencies of light and focus on delivering only those frequencies that were absolutely critical to plant growth.
 And hey – we get it.
 Once upon a time, this was a very sensible approach.

 But the times have changed.
-LED technology has gotten waaaay cheaper and more efficient over the last decade.
-Both the cost of manufacturing, and the cost of operating these lights has come down significantly.
-What that means is that the costs savings you get from omitting these 'non-core' (i.e. non-red and non-blue) light frequencies are far less than they once were.
+LED technology has gotten much cheaper and more efficient over the last decade.
+Both the cost of manufacturing and the cost of operating these lights have come down significantly.
+What that means is that the cost savings you get from omitting these 'non-core' (i.e., non-red and non-blue) light frequencies are far less than they once were.

 Source: Samsung

-Much of the ‘foundational’ knowledge we have about grow lights were from the latter part of the 20th century.
+Much of the ‘foundational’ knowledge we have about grow lights came from the latter part of the 20th century.
 It includes:

-• The ‘importance’ of red and blue light, as well as
+• The ‘importance’ of red and blue light

 The invention of single-color LEDs has allowed us to learn much more about how plants respond to light.
-Professor Bruce Budgee of Utah University is one of the leading researchers in this field.
-Thanks to the work of Professor Budgee and others, we now understand that:
+Professor Bruce Bugbee of Utah University is one of the leading researchers in this field.
+Thanks to the work of Professor Bugbee and others, we now understand that:

-• Green – is incredibly good at canopy and leaf penetration, much more so than red and blue
+• Green light is incredibly good at canopy and leaf penetration, much more so than red and blue

-• Far Red (700-760nm i.e. not even counted as ‘PAR’ light) – enhances cell expansion, and is a particularly good complement to blue
+• Far-red light (700-760nm, not even counted as ‘PAR’ light) enhances cell expansion and is a particularly good complement to blue light

 The first ever ‘beta’ test we performed at Urban Leaf involved setting up a group of about 12 people with a very basic Kratky hydroponic setup and a grow light.
 We split the group in two – half had white lights and the others purple.
 Although the purple light users thought they were ‘cool’ at first, the novelty quickly wore off.
 By the end of our trial, most of the purple grow light users had either found a way to cover their units with a cloth to shade the light, or they’d relocated them to a cupboard or wardrobe.